 When an outbound patient referral is taking place, the Direct messaging process can take place entirely within the Referrals component (Menu > Referrals).
 Upon selecting “Add” to enter a new referral, the internal provider’s name will automatically populate the “Referred By” field while the “Referred To” dropdown list will need to be used to select the name of the consulting provider.
 When both the “Referred By” and “Referred To” doctors have Direct addresses logged in their RevolutionEHR profiles, the “Send” button will be available:

 Selecting “Send” will open a new outbound message addressed to the “Referred To” provider and automatically attach an electronic Summary/Transition of Care file.
 A personal note and additional documentation (i.e. OCT results, consultation letter, etc.) can be added, if desired:

 Selecting “Send” in the composition window initiates the transfer of information to the consulting provider and completes the process.

 In situations where a referral is not taking place, but another provider requests information from you there are two file types available to help: a clinical summary and a record summary.
 The choice of which file to use can be based on the specifics of the request:

-A clinical summary, as a document covering a single visit, can be created from the “Clin.
-Summ” button within the encounter of interest:
+A clinical summary, as a document covering a single visit, can be created from the “Summary” button within the encounter of interest:

-A record summary document can be created from the “Record Summary” button either in the patient header bar of an encounter:
+A record summary document can be created from the “Record Summary” button either in the patient header:

 Selection of any of those buttons will open a configuration window where the contents and format of the file can be specified.
 The key designation here to ensure an electronic file is provided to the other provider is setting the File Format value to “XML”: